 Vermont Superintendent of the Year / Frederick H. Tuttle Service Award

-The Vermont Superintendents Association (VSA) is pleased to announce that the Frederick H. Tuttle Superintendent of the Year Nomination Process is closed for 2025.
+The Vermont Superintendents Association (VSA) is pleased to announce that the Frederick H. Tuttle Superintendent of the Year Nomination Process for 2026 will open on Monday December 1st, 2025.

-The Superintendent of the Year Nomination may be made by any person in the Vermont Education Community such as superintendents, principals, central office staff, teachers, school bord members, and community members, etc.
+The Superintendent of the Year Nomination may be made by any person in the Vermont Education Community such as superintendents, principals, central office staff, teachers, school board members, and community members, etc.

-The nomination period closed on March 14, 2025, at which time the VSA President will appoint a selection committee comprising superintendents and former superintendents from across Vermont including two former superintendents of the year.
+The nomination period will close on Friday March 13, 2026, at which time the VSA President will appoint a selection committee comprising superintendents and former superintendents from across Vermont including two former superintendents of the year.
 This committee will review all nomination materials and make the final selection.

 The nomination process emphasizes demonstrated service and accomplishment in the areas of leadership for learning; communications; professionalism; leading for equity; resource management and service to the school district/supervisory union; region; state and the Vermont Superintendents Association.
 Vermont’s Superintendent of the Year becomes the nominee for AASA’s – The School Superintendents Association – National Superintendent of the Year.